Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m2.md

   - The new voice-touch feature has been added.
     - The screen analyzer as one of the input modalities has been added.
     - The voice recognition input modality has been added.
-    - IU (Intent Understanding) Module for the voice touch has been enhanced.
+    - IU (Intent Understanding) module for the voice touch has been enhanced.
     - Always listening mode has been supported.
 - Enlightenment
   - The ratio-fit resize has been added.
 It provides that a window can be resized with a ratio-fit value.